mkondratek/git-machete-blog-post/blog.md

 The plugin provides a bunch of actions that can help you to manage your repository.

-Among the others, there is `Rebase branch onto parent` that performs interactive rebase of a given branch onto its parent, `Push` and `Pull`.
+Among the others, there is `Rebase branch onto parent` (that performs interactive rebase of a given branch onto its parent), `Push` and `Pull`.
 Let's have a look at the following example...

 ![Git Machete - Actions](actions-before_dark.png "Git Machete - Actions - Before")

 Branch `allow-ownership-link` is **out of sync** (red edge) to its parent - `develop`.
-Furthermore, it is **ahead of** its remote branch.
+Furthermore, it is **ahead of** its remote branch (`origin/develop`).
-With Git Machete we can quickly and comfortably lead it to a more natural state.
+With Git Machete we can quickly and comfortably lead it to a desired state.

 First, `Checkout and Rebase Branch Onto Parent`.
-This will perform a well-known interactive rebase from IntelliJ.
+This will perform an interactive rebase from IntelliJ.
 Once the rebase is finished the branch is now **in sync** (green edge) with its parent.